Royal Opera House Access Membership

 We offer Friday Rush for almost all main-stage shows performed by The Royal Opera and The Royal Ballet, but a small number of exclusions apply (for example, galas and schools matinees).

 Depending on national holidays and other events, sometimes (and very rarely) Friday Rush tickets will be released on a different day.
-In these cases the change of date will be flagged on this page with a week's notice.
+In these cases the change of date will be flagged on the Friday Rush page with a week's notice.

 From the Ground Floor Foyer, please follow the signage for accessible toilets (on your left as you enter the foyer).
 This will take you down the white marble ramp and round the corner to the first accessible toilet.